 The first day above 50 degrees since back in the fall, and guess who had to work on Saturday afternoon?

 *weakly raises hand*

 I don't normally have to work on the weekends, but we all have to pitch in on a handful of undesirable shifts over the course of the semester, and Saturday was one of mine.
 Lucky me.
 And BEFORE that, in the worst instance of scheduling cluelessness so far this year, I had made an appointment to have my hair

 So I need to rushy rushy to and from the hair salon, and back home to scarf down lunch and brew coffee before heading to the library.
 I arrive for my shift Saturday at 1 pm, feeling particularly martyr-like.
-For two hours, I peruse Instagram for fashion ideas, chat with Samantha and Cristina, and online shop for Mother's Day gifts.
+For two hours, I peruse Instagram for fashion ideas, chat with Samantha, and online shop for Mother's Day gifts.
 Then the phone rings.